 Write a Letter To Santa

-If your kids are old enough to write, this is a great tradition to start!
+If your kids are old enough to write, this is a great christmas tradition to start!
 Not only is it incredibly cute, your child will be so excited to receive a letter back.
 Getting them that much more excited for the Holidays.

 You can write the letter from Santa yourself or purchase a customizable letter that looks official!